-Media and information literacy (MIL) is a "pedagogical approach that takes into consideration the new cultures emerging from the Information Society" (UNESCO, n.d.).
-According to UNESCO, media and information literacy is an overarching term that includes digital, ICT, information and media literacy (UNESCO, 2013).
-The authors emphasize the various types of literacies overlap in a number of characteristics, such as their object of interest or their interdisciplinary approach.
+MIL is a "pedagogical approach that takes into consideration the new cultures emerging from the Information Society" (United Nations Alliance of Civilizations, n.d.).
+According to UNESCO (2013), media and information literacy is an overarching term that includes digital, ICT, information, and media literacy.
+The authors emphasize that the various types of literacies overlap in a number of characteristics, such as their object of interest or their interdisciplinary approach.
 MIL approaches share a human rights-based approach and an emphasis on critical and reflective thinking as well as a cultivation of competencies.
-UNESCO also notes that these different types of literacies have an impact on people's personal, social and professional lives (UNESCO, 2013).
+UNESCO (2013) also notes that these different types of literacies have an impact on people's personal, social, and professional lives.
 The organization advocates for the improvement of media and information literacy as a means to further empowerment.
-According to UNESCO experts, media and communication can help in assisting:

-[...] sustainable development by enabling people to take control over their own livelihood by identifying their needs and problems and by providing access to knowledge and information to enable informed choices: to use communication for change.
-(Jacquinot-Delaunay, Carlsson, Tayie & Perez Tornero, 2008)

-In a similar fashion, Douglas Kellner (1998, p.
-118) introduced multiple literacies, as a means of empowering citizens: "In addition to critical media literacy, print literacy, computer literacy, and multimedia literacy [...], multiple literacies involve cultural literacy, social literacy, and ecoliteracy."
-He believes that multiple literacies are essential for creating a more just society and a fuller democratic participation (Kellner, 1998).
-In a later article, Kellner and Share (2007) define critical media literacy as an encompassing broader term that "[...] expands literacy to include information literacy, technical literacy, multimodal literacy, and other attempts to broaden print literacy concepts to include different tools and modes of communicating" (p.
+According to UNESCO experts, media and communication can help in assisting "sustainable development by enabling people to take control over their own livelihood by identifying their needs and problems and by providing access to knowledge and information to enable informed choices: to use communication for change" (Jacquinot-Delaunay et al., 2008, p.
+28).
+Similarly, Douglas Kellner (1998) introduced multiple literacies as a means of empowering citizens: "In addition to critical media literacy, print literacy, computer literacy, and multimedia literacy... multiple literacies involve cultural literacy, social literacy, and ecoliteracy" (p.
+118).
+Kellner believes that multiple literacies are essential for creating a more just society and a fuller democratic participation.
+In a later article, Kellner and Share (2007) define critical media literacy as an encompassing broader term that "expands literacy to include information literacy, technical literacy, multimodal literacy, and other attempts to broaden print literacy concepts to include different tools and modes of communicating" (p.
 61).

-In a similar vein, a more contemporary rendering of critical media literacy comes from Mihailidis (2018), who argues for the development of civic media literacies "[...] that reframe media literacy interventions towards civic intentionality" (p.
+A more contemporary rendering of critical media literacy comes from Mihailidis (2018), who argues for the development of civic media literacies "that reframe media literacy interventions towards civic intentionality" (p.
 2).
-Mihailidis (2019) believes that these literacies should be based on the value systems of agency, caring, persistence, critical consciousness and emancipation.
-In his view, by adding civic intentionality to media literacies, interventions can be designed to bring people together for solving social problems and create a positive dialogue (Mihailidis, 2018).
+Mihailidis (2018) believes that these literacies should be based on the value systems of agency, caring, persistence, critical consciousness, and emancipation.
+In his view, by adding civic intentionality to media literacies, interventions can be designed to bring people together to solve social problems and create a positive dialogue.

 For scholars studying the role of media in diverse societies, it seems that it is a matter of choice among academic traditions to decide between the often overlapping and competing terms.
-However, it should be noted that these definitions and rationales have not emerged from a void.
-For example, all the concepts discussed above share a view of media literacy that is rooted in structures and production of knowledge that assume a universality of socio-cultural and educational experiences in the Global North.
+However, these definitions and rationales have not emerged from a void.
+For example, all the concepts discussed previously share a view of media literacy that is rooted in structures and production of knowledge that assume a universality of sociocultural and educational experiences in the Global North.
 Critical reflection is needed, however, to understand if and how these conceptualizations can be relevant to other societies for which "the West speaks" or indeed to racialized and otherwise marginalized groups living in Western countries.
-Jad Melki (2018) argues that outside the Global North there is a dire need for a different type of media literacy, which he calls - influenced by Paulo Freire's work - the "media literacy of the oppressed".
-For Melki (2018, p.
-6):
+Jad Melki (2018) argues that outside the Global North there is a dire need for a different type of media literacy, which he calls-influenced by Paulo Freire's work-the "media literacy of the oppressed."
+For Melki (2018),

-A media literacy of the oppressed reframes existing concepts and competencies, engages local communities in the reinvention of media literacy. [...]
+A media literacy of the oppressed reframes existing concepts and competencies, engages local communities in the reinvention of media literacy. . . .
 It critiques and simultaneously borrows from the external.
-It roots itself in the local without being blind to indigenous problems.
-It struggles for freedom and social justice at the level of the local as well as the global.
+It roots itself in the local without being blind to Indigenous problems.
+It struggles for freedom and social justice at the level of the local as well as the global. (p.
+6)